“You can do anything you put your mind to.”

-No matter how hard you train, if you're 4 feet tall with a peg leg, you're not going to play in the NBA.
+No matter how hard you train, you will not play in the NBA if you're 4 feet tall with a peg leg.

 When I was younger, I wanted to be a fighter pilot.
 I started looking into it and quickly learned that I needed to have 20/20 uncorrected vision.
 My vision is more like 20/blind as a bat without glasses.
 No amount of positive thinking was going to change that fact.

-The problem is that some people have been told this for so long that they genuinely believe they can do anything if they are willing to put in enough effort.
+The problem is that some people have been told that they can do anything they put their minds to for so long that they genuinely believe they can do anything if they are willing to put in enough effort.
 It's the growth mindset, and usually, that's a good thing.

-People with a fixed mindset believe that they were born with a fixed level of intelligence that cannot be modified.
+People with fixed mindsets believe that they were born with a fixed level of intelligence that cannot be modified.
 In a growth mindset, however, people think they can develop their abilities and intelligence with effort, learning, and persistence.
 Their current skills are simply a starting point for their potential.